tudorek12345/fears-to-fathom-woodbury-getaway-mp-mod/README.md

-# Woodbury Spectator Sync (MVP)
+# Woodbury Spectator Sync (Co-op Focus)

-A BepInEx 5 (Mono) mod that adds a LAN spectator mode to "Fears to Fathom: Woodbury Getaway".
+A BepInEx 5 (Mono) LAN mod for "Fears to Fathom: Woodbury Getaway".
+Primary focus is co-op; spectator mode remains but is secondary.
+Current work targets the Cabin scene first.
+In the episode list, select "Board game" to reach the Cabin flow.

-TODO (IL2CPP): If the game is IL2CPP, swap to BepInEx IL2CPP and update the project references and bootstrapper.
+TODO (IL2CPP): If the game is IL2CPP, swap to BepInEx IL2CPP and update project references and bootstrapper.

-## Features (MVP)
+## Scope

-- One host, one spectator client.
-- Scene sync (spectator loads host scene).
-- Camera sync (position/rotation/FOV) at configurable rate.
-- Progress marker string sync (host sets via hotkey).
+- Co-op first, host-authoritative.
+- Cabin scene is the first stabilized target.
+- Spectator mode is supported but not the main focus.

+## Current status (WIP)

+- Co-op host/client connects and syncs on LAN.
+- Scene handshake uses SceneReady; host resends SceneChange until client acks, then sends a full snapshot.
+- Sync includes player transforms, door states, holdables, basic AI transforms, and story flags.
+- Interaction routing is available: client clicks are sent to the host and applied there.
-- Optional UDP for high-frequency camera/transform updates.
+- UDP is used for high-frequency transforms; TCP carries scene and world state.
+- Transform backlog control and UDP drain budgeting are in place to reduce starvation.
+- Dialogue events are transmitted, but full dialogue UI mirroring is not complete.

+Known issues (latest build):
+- HostUpdateAge can climb even while transforms are flowing; still under investigation.
+- Dialogue UI can flicker or appear briefly on the client instead of staying in sync.
+- Item ownership and physics replication are incomplete.
+- Other scenes are not yet validated beyond Cabin.

 ## Install (BepInEx Mono)